jozz024/amiibo-rs/README.md

 # amiibo-rs

-An amiibo library for Rust
+An amiibo library written in Rust.

 Currently in active development, examples are soon to come.